Fish Nutrition

 Mechanism of Action:

-• Anti-inflammatory effects: Omega-3 fatty acids, particularly EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), work by incorporating themselves into cell membranes.
-Once integrated, they compete with omega-6 fatty acids for enzymes, leading to the production of less inflammatory molecules (eicosanoids).
-This reduces inflammation, which is a key driver in many chronic diseases like heart disease and arthritis.
+• Anti-inflammatory effects: Omega-3 fatty acids work by incorporating themselves into cell membranes, leading to the production of less inflammatory molecules (eicosanoids).
+This reduces inflammation, which is key in many chronic diseases like heart disease.

-• Cardiovascular protection: Omega-3s help reduce triglyceride levels, lower blood pressure, and improve cholesterol profiles by increasing levels of HDL ("good" cholesterol) and reducing LDL ("bad" cholesterol).
-They also reduce the likelihood of blood clots forming by making platelets less sticky and stabilizing heart rhythms, lowering the risk of arrhythmias.
+• Cardiovascular protection: Omega-3s help reduce triglyceride levels and improve cholesterol profiles by increasing levels of HDL ("good" cholesterol) while reducing LDL ("bad" cholesterol).

 2. Vitamin D